ranganathanlab/bmDCA/README.md

 pacman -Syu
 ```

-This will upgrade the packages packaged in the installer to their most recent
+This will upgrade the remaining packages packaged in the installer to their
-versions.
+most recent versions.

 Next, install the dependencies for bmDCA:
 ```